SirPepe/ornament/Readme.md

 testEl.bar = 2;
 testEl.foo = 3;

-// only logs "foo is now 3, bar is now 2" on the next microtask
+// only logs "foo is now 3, bar is now 2" on the next frame
 ```

 #### Options for `@reactive()`

 - **`initial` (boolean, optional)**: Whether or not to run the function when the element initializes, before any actual changes to any decorated accessor.
 Defaults to `true`
+- **`keys` (Array\<string | symbol\>, optional)**: List of attributes to monitor.
+Defaults to monitoring all content and IDL attributes.
 - **`predicate` ((this: T) => boolean, optional)**: The predicate function, if provided, gets called each time a reactive method is scheduled to run.
-If the predicate function returns false, the function does not run.
+If the predicate function returns `false`, the function does not run.
 The predicate function is called with `this` set to the element instance.
-By default all reactive methods are called for each change.
+By default all reactive methods are called for each change of attributes listed in `options.keys`.

 ## Transformers